tschoffelen/tschoffelen/content/macaw/index.md

 It introduces a neat structure for managing email templates, separating out copy and layouts as re-usable components:

 - In Macaw, an email **template** is a simple Markdown file with some frontmatter to choose what layout to use, and optionally set a subject, etc. This makes it easy to edit the copy of emails, even for non-developers.
-- A **layout** is written in [MJML](https://mjml.io/), a very simple HTML-like markup language that allows you to design responsive and cross-client compatible emails.
+- A **layout** is written in [MJML](https://mjml.io/), a simple HTML-like markup language that allows you to design responsive and cross-client compatible emails.

 Keeping these two things separate allows easy editing by each stakeholder (designers can work on the layout files, partnerships can work on the actual templates).